 Down syndrome in the workplace for employers

-A new resource published by Down Syndrome Australia for employers (PDF).
+A resource published by Down Syndrome Australia for employers (PDF).

 Down syndrome in the workplace for employees

-A new resource published by Down Syndrome Australia for employees (PDF).
+A resource published by Down Syndrome Australia for employees (PDF).

 Transitions to Employment of Australian Young People with Disability and the Ticket to Work Initiative